 But bitcoin is a store of value – in the most literal sense.
 If you own 2, 3, 5 bitcoin, those are yours.
 They cannot be taken away unless you sell them or you lose them.
 By contrast, the fiat money in your bank account is always subject to seizure by the IRS, creditors, and others.

 And it isn't just that...
 Remember, bitcoin is finite.
 One of the Federal Reserve's primary goals is devaluing or inflating the dollar by 2% a year.
-Today, bitcoin's inflation rate has fallen to less than 1.8% (and over the years will eventually fall to zero).
+In May 2020, bitcoin's inflation rate will fall to 1.8% (and over the years will eventually fall to zero).
 That means that even if demand for bitcoin stays flat, its price should rise relative to the dollar – which we know for a fact the Fed is actively working to devalue.

 The dollar has lost roughly 98% of its value over the past 100 years.
 It's a system that punishes savers and encourages spenders.
 Bitcoin, on the other hand, is designed to reward long-term savers with ever-decreasing inflation.